lagoproject/arti/README.md

 The documentation is currently under preparation and will be released in July 2022.
 A brief description of the action of each code and the available options and modifiers can be seen by calling them with the `-? modifier`.

 _For more examples, please refer to the [ARTI Documentation](docs)._

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Related projects

+ARTI has several options and internal configurations to automatically run at different types of computing facilities: from personal notebooks or desktops up to high performance computing clusters.

+More recently, [oneDataSim](https://github.com/lagoproject/onedataSim), a cloud-based implementation of ARTI, has been developed under the [LAGO Thematic Service](https://www.eosc-synergy.eu/supporting-astrophysics/) at the [_European Open Science Cloud - Expanding Capacities by building Capabilities_](https://www.eosc-synergy.eu/) project.

+By using [oneDataSim](https://github.com/lagoproject/onedataSim), currently available through the [EOSC Marketplace](https://marketplace.eosc-portal.eu/services/onedatasim), it is possible to run the ARTI simulations at federated clouds, such as the [European Open Scientific Cloud (EOSC](https://eosc-portal.eu/)) and other public clouds, such as the [Google cloud](https://cloud.google.com/),[ Amazon web services](https://aws.amazon.com/) and [Microsoft Azure](https://azure.microsoft.com/).

+<p align="right">(<a href="#top">back to top</a>)</p>